-VARIABLE TYPE: C

-PROJECT MANAGER(S): Michael Coppedge

-ADDITIONAL VERSIONS: \\osp, \\ord, \\codelow, \\codehigh, \\sd, \\mean, \\nr QUESTION: Does the government directly or indirectly attempt to censor the print or broadcast media?

-CLARIFICATION: Indirect forms of censorship might include politically motivated awarding of broadcast frequencies, withdrawal of financial support, influence over printing facilities and distribution networks, selected distribution of advertising, onerous registration requirements,

-prohibitive tariffs, and bribery.
+VARIABLE TYPE: C PROJECT MANAGER(S): Michael Coppedge ADDITIONAL VERSIONS: osp, ord, codelow, codehigh, sd, mean, nr QUESTION: Does the government directly or indirectly attempt to censor the print or broadcast media?
+CLARIFICATION: Indirect forms of censorship might include politically motivated awarding of broadcast frequencies, withdrawal of financial support, influence over printing facilities and distribution networks, selected distribution of advertising, onerous registration requirements, prohibitive tariffs, and bribery.
 We are not concerned with censorship of non-political topics such as child pornography, statements offensive to a particular religion, or defamatory speech unless this sort of censorship is used as a pretext for censoring political speech.
 RESPONSES:

-- 0: Attempts to censor are direct and routine. - 1: Attempts to censor are indirect but nevertheless routine. - 2: Attempts to censor are direct but limited to especially sensitive issues. - 3: Attempts to censor are indirect and limited to especially sensitive issues. - 4: The government rarely attempts to censor major media in any way, and when such exceptional attempts are discovered, the responsible officials are usually punished.
+0: Attempts to censor are direct and routine.

+1: Attempts to censor are indirect but nevertheless routine.
+2: Attempts to censor are direct but limited to especially sensitive issues.
+3: Attempts to censor are indirect and limited to especially sensitive issues.
+4: The government rarely attempts to censor major media in any way, and when such exceptional attempts are discovered, the responsible officials are usually punished.
 SCALE: Ordinal, converted to interval by the measurement model.
-DATA RELEASE: 1-14.
+DATA RELEASE: 1-15.

-CROSS-CODER AGGREGATION: Bayesian item response theory measurement model (see V-Dem Methodology) CITATION: Pemstein et al. (2024, V-Dem Working Paper Series 2024:21); V-Dem Codebook (see suggested citation at the top of this document).
-YEARS: 1789-2023 4.1.8 V-Dem Indicators - Civic and Academic Space Instructions to the coders (as shown in the surveys) Civic and Academic Space:
+CROSS-CODER AGGREGATION: Bayesian item response theory measurement model (see V-Dem Methodology) COUNTRY-YEAR AGGREGATION: Day-weighted mean CITATION: Pemstein et al. (2024); Coppedge et al. (2025b).
+YEARS: 1789-2024 4.1.8 V-Dem Indicators - Civic and Academic Space Instructions to the coders (as shown in the surveys) Civic and Academic Space:

 In this survey, we ask you to assess several issues concerning the space for and state of civil society and academia.
 First, we ask about some general issues such as polarization and peaceful assembly.
 Then, we probe into mobilization for mass events and associations.
 Finally, we ask you to consider questions related to academia.

 4.1.8.1 Campus integrity (v2casurv)

-Long tag: vdem\cy\v2casurv
+Long tag: vdem_cy_v2casurv

 Original tag: v2casurv

-Dataset citation: Coppedge et al. (2024), Pemstein et al. (2024)
+Dataset citation: Coppedge et al. (2025b), Coppedge et al. (2025a)

+Variable citation: Pemstein et al. (2024), Coppedge et al. (2025b)

 Merge scores: